Exact four-vector work distribution and covariant fluctuation theorems of work for a relativistic particle in an expanding piston: Introduction

-In a previous work \cite{xianghang24}, we (two of us and a collaborator) generalized the piston model in Ref.~\cite{lua05} to a special relativistic setting, and verified Jarzynski's equality (JE) \cite{jar97} in relativistic regime.
-In the low speed and low temperature limit, we recovered the results in Ref.~\cite{lua05}.
+In a previous work \cite{xianghang24}, we (two of us and a collaborator) have generalized the piston model in Ref.~\cite{lua05} to a special relativistic setting, and have verified the Jarzynski equality (JE) \cite{jar97} in relativistic regime.
+In the low speed and low temperature limit, we have recovered the results in Ref.~\cite{lua05}.
 However, the observer is fixed in the laboratory frame of reference.
 Hence, both the work distribution and the JE do not satisfy the principle of covariance \cite{lua05,xianghang24}.

-In this article, in order to investigate the fluctuation theorem in a covariant form, we consider an arbitrary inertial observer.
-We analytically compute the four-vector work distribution and verify the covariant Jarzynski's equality (JE) \cite{jar97,jihui25} in the one-dimensional relativistic piston model.
-In this relativistic covariant setting, we consider the joint distribution of both the energy and momentum change of the particle due to the elastic collision with the two boundaries of the cylinder.
-We develop a new geometric method to solve the motion of the particle, and obtain analytical results of the four-vector work distribution.
-We also find that although the distributions of four-vector work for different inertial obervers are different, they all satisfy the same covariant JE~\cite{jihui25}.
+In this article, in order to investigate the fluctuation theorems in a covariant form, we consider an arbitrary inertial observer.
+Utilizing a novel orthogonal reflection method, we map the motion of a particle in the piston into the motion of a particle in free space, then we prove the covariant Liouville's theorem and the detailed fluctuation theorem in the one-dimensional relativistic piston model.
+We analytically compute the four-vector work distribution and verify the covariant Crooks fluctuation theorem \cite{crooks99} and Jarzynski equality (JE) \cite{jar97,jihui25} in the piston model.
+In this relativistic covariant setting, we need to consider the joint distribution of both the energy and momentum change of the particle due to the elastic collision with the two boundaries of the cylinder.
+We find that although the distributions of four-vector work for different inertial observers are different, they all satisfy the same covariant FTs~\cite{jihui25}.
 Hence, we demonstrate the covariance principle of fluctuation theorem in this pedagogical model.

 The article is organized as follows: In Sec.~\ref{sec:model}, we introduce a novel coordinate transformation technique to calculate the trajectory of the particle.
-In Sec.~\ref{sec:work}, we analytically calculate the four-vector work distribution of a relativistic particle in an expanding piston system and demonstrate the validity of the covariant JE for an arbitrary inertial observer.
+In Sec.~\ref{sec:work}, we analytically calculate the four-vector work distribution of a relativistic particle in an expanding piston system perceived by an arbitrary inertial observer.
 We also find that the joint distribution of the four-vector work $W^\mu=(W^0, W^1)$ concentrates on the origin and some curves in the $(W^0, W^1)$ space.
+In Sec.~\ref{section:hs}, we demonstrate the validity of covariant FTs of work in the one-dimensional relativistic piston model.
 In Sec.~\ref{sec:dis}, we give the discussion and summary.